 Dr. E. David Cook is a Fellow of Green College, Oxford and the first Holmes Professor of Faith and Learning at Wheaton College.
 He is also Distinguished Visiting Professor of Christian Ethics at the Southern Baptist Theological Seminary in Louisville, Kentucky and was named a Senior Fellow of the Trinity Forum in 2004.

-He holds a B.A. from Arizona State University, a M.A. from Edinburgh University, a Ph.D from New College, Edinburgh, a M.A. from Oxford University, and a D.Litt. from Gordon College, Massachusetts.
-He taught for six years at St. John’s College and the University of Nottingham and has been at Oxford since 1979 teaching medical ethics, philosophy, theology, and Christian ethics.
+He holds a BA from Arizona State University, an MA from Edinburgh University, a PhD from New College, Edinburgh, an MA from Oxford University, and a DLitt from Gordon College, Massachusetts.
+He taught for six years at St. John’s College and the University of Nottingham and has taught medical ethics, philosophy, theology, and Christian ethics at Oxford since 1979.

-He is founding Director of the Whitefield Institute, Oxford, which funds and supports research in theology, ethics, and education and a Fellow at the Center for Bioethics and Human Dignity.
+He serves as founding Director of the Whitefield Institute, Oxford, which funds and supports research in theology, ethics, and education, and he is and a Fellow at the Center for Bioethics and Human Dignity.
 He is a member of the U.K. Xenotransplantation Authority, the Council of Europe Xenotransplantation Advisory Group, the Archbishops’ Medical Ethics Committee, The Central Oxford Research Ethics Committee, and The John Radcliffe Hospital Ethics Committee.
 He is a regular broadcaster on national radio and television on medical and moral issues and has written extensively in the area.

 He is married and has two grown up children and one grandson.
 He and his wife are members of Abingdon Baptist Church in Oxford.

 • Blind Alley Beliefs (1996)